All Episodes

 Well, you know, like I just commented on air that one I had not seen.

-That's a that's a new line.
+That's a new line.

 You know, he's what he's done in most cases is just cross lines that most of us would never cross.

-So in other words, you know, there's a there's a way that you act in real life in public to people, and mostly it's with some sort of courtesy and respect and politeness, and then there's a way that you can act online.
+So in other words, you know, there's a way that you act in real life in public to people, and mostly it's with some sort of courtesy and respect and politeness.

-But the videos that he's made from from the beginning have been so far beyond uh insulting and degrading, and of course, uh you know, salacious and misleading uh would be the minimal way you could put it, probably outright lies on many of them.
+But the videos that he's made from the beginning have been so far beyond insulting and degrading and, of course, salacious and misleading would be the minimal way you could put it.

-So, of course, you were justified in bringing this uh action against Bitshu and Rumble, and hopefully you will at least get um uh you know sanctions of some sort.
+So, of course, you were justified in bringing this action against Bit Shoot and Rumble.

 That's the question.

-Uh she actually went here to Victor's side.
+She actually went here to Victor's side.

-Here you get a little broader because he's also attacking other individuals, such as uh Charlie, this fellow who is a comedian, Charlie Carter, who turned on Victor after discovering that Victor was a scumbag, and that uh so Victor goes after him.
+Here, you get a little broader because he's also attacking other individuals, such as Charlie, this fellow who is a comedian, Charlie Carter, who turned on Victor after discovering that Victor was a scumbag.

 Anyone who's ever featured me or interviewed me, it becomes a target.

-Paul's really truly disgusting.
+Paul, it's really truly disgusting.

-He's an expert at the straw man, of course.
+He's an expert at the straw man.

-Everything he does is ad hominem.
+Of course, everything he does is ad hominem.

 He exaggerates grossly, just lies through his teeth.

-It's outrageous, really truly.
+It's outrageous, really, truly.

 It's repulsive in the extreme.